evref/adventofcode/README.md

 ### 2024
 This year Python (especially with NumPy) is the language of choice.
 The goal is to get comfortable with tensor operations such as broadcasting in NumPy.
 Therefore, after the completion of each day's tasks the goal is to fully vectorize the implementations.
+*Comment: Apparently not that many of the tasks were easily implementable in numpy due to the input data not always being regular enough, thus only the first couple of tasks were vectorized.*